omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-- Gets a list of problems where current user is the owner -
+Gets a list of problems where current user is the owner

-\_size

 ### Parameters